ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 can be used with R, although there are many commands to learn at first.
 * [Emacspeak](https://github.com/tvraman/emacspeak) is a screen reader designed specifically for use in a Linux (or Mac) terminal with Emacs.
-It works mucj better than VoiceOver, Apple's native screen reader, in the terminal.
+It works much better than VoiceOver, Apple's native screen reader, in the terminal.
 Emacspeak is powerful but also involves learning many keyboard commands.
 * [Emacs Speaks Statistics (ESS)](https://ess.r-project.org) is a package you can add to Emacs that will allow you to edit and submit code and view your output in another text window.
 It customizes the emacs environment for R.